Welcome

 Implementation

-We teach a song-based music curriculum provided by an investment into Charanga scheme of work, linked to the Chris Quigley milestones which enables children to express their individuality and creativity as well as developing mastery in the key processes in Music as specified by the National Curriculum.
-Our Music follows a clear progression of skills and coverage of genres, styles and the visual elements through the focus on a different piece of music and style each half term.
-Throughout this process the children will develop knowledge and understanding of music techniques and artists that are famous for using them.
-In addition, each term will also have a music genre focus for each class, this has been developed to ensure an exploration of a range of famous key musicians across their time in school.
-We also have regular music appreciation sessions to broaden and deepen our pupils understanding of music and musicians.
+We teach a song-based music curriculum provided by an investment into the Sing Up scheme of work, which enables children to express their individuality and creativity as well as developing mastery in the key processes in Music as specified by the National Curriculum and National plan for Music.
+Our Music follows a clear progression of skills and coverage of genres, styles and the interrelated dimensions of Music with a focus on a different piece of music and style each half term.
+Throughout this process, the children will develop knowledge and understanding of music techniques and artists that are famous for using them.
+In addition, each month will also have a music composer focus for the whole school through ‘Musician of the Month’, this has been developed to ensure an exploration of a range of famous key musicians across their time in school which includes music appreciation to broaden and deepen our pupils understanding of music and musicians throughout history.

 • We have a whole class set of glockenspiels and recorders to enable every pupil to learn to play this instrument in school.

-• Pupils are invited to participate in school choir, Junior Music Festival at The Anvil, Save the Children Christmas Concert, Whole School pantomime at the Corn Exchange and attendance at Newbury Spring Festival.
+• Pupils are invited to participate in school choir, Junior Music Festival at The Hexagon, Whole School pantomime at the Corn Exchange/Hexagon and attendance at Newbury Spring Festival.
+Additional opportunities are offered through our enrichment curriculum such as Pangbourne College and whole school musical performances by Berkshire Music Trust.

 • All classes lead a school performance which includes a significant singing element.